Indo-Aryan languages: Stop positions

 The normative system of New Indo-Aryan stops consists of five places of articulation: labial, dental, "retroflex", palatal, and velar, which is the same as that of Sanskrit.
 The "retroflex" position may involve retroflexion, or curling the tongue to make the contact with the underside of the tip, or merely retraction.
 The point of contact may be alveolar or postalveolar, and the distinctive quality may arise more from the shaping than from the position of the tongue.
-Palatals stops have affricated release and are traditionally included as involving a distinctive tongue position (blade in contact with hard palate).
+Palatal stops have affricated release and are traditionally included as involving a distinctive tongue position (blade in contact with hard palate).
 Widely transcribed as [tʃ], Masica (1991) claims [cʃ] to be a more accurate rendering.

 Moving away from the normative system, some languages and dialects have alveolar affricates [ts] instead of palatal, though some among them retain [tʃ] in certain positions: before front vowels (esp. /i/), before /j/, or when geminated.
 Alveolar as an additional point of articulation occurs in Marathi and Konkani where dialect mixture and others factors upset the aforementioned complementation to produce minimal environments, in some West Pahari dialects through internal developments (*t̪ɾ, t̪ > /tʃ/), and in Kashmiri.
 The addition of a retroflex affricate to this in some Dardic languages maxes out the number of stop positions at seven (barring borrowed /q/), while a reduction to the inventory involves *ts > /s/, which has happened in Assamese, Chittagonian, Sinhala (though there have been other sources of a secondary /ts/), and Southern Mewari.

 Further reductions in the number of stop articulations are in Assamese and Romani, which have lost the characteristic dental/retroflex contrast, and in Chittagonian, which may lose its labial and velar articulations through spirantisation in many positions (> [f, x]).